tea and how to make ice tea

 BPS (Broken Pekoe Souchong)

-CTC teas are the base for many famous blends, like English Breakfast or Spicy teas – masala/chai, cardamom, ginger, etc.
+CTC teas are the base for famous blends, like English Breakfast or Spicy teas—masala/chai, cardamom, ginger, etc.

-Differences between Orthodox and CTC teas, besides the production process, are mainly in flavor, price, and use.
-Orthodox tea is more expensive, have a more delicate flavor, and their appearance is not as small as the CTC teas, which look like tiny pellets.
+Apart from the production process, Orthodox and CTC teas differ mainly in flavour, price, and use.
+Orthodox tea is more expensive and has a more delicate flavour, and its appearance is not as small as that of CTC teas, which look like tiny pellets.

-Is one better than the other one, not sure; it is a matter of personal preference at the end of the day?
+Is one better than the other one?
+I am unsure; it is a matter of personal preference at the end of the day.

 Steps in Tea Manufacturing